abdulrahmank/abdulrahmank.github.io/_posts/2020-03-26-ruby-objects-are-everything.markdown

 ---
 layout: default
-title:  "Objects are everything in ruby"
+title:  "Static methods in ruby"
-description: OOP basics.
-Describes how everything is object in ruby.
-Makes us master ruby on rails.
-Explained using examples.
+description: If you are picking up ruby and having knowledge from a static typed language, understanding static methods will be tricky.
+This blog explains it with examples.
 date:   2020-03-26 00:00:00 -0000
 categories: main
 ---
-# Objects are everything in ruby
+# Static methods in ruby, explained:

 Consider the following lines: